 11 Ways to Make Sure Homeschool Socialization Is Not a Problem

 One of the main concerns people have about homeschooling is socialization.
 Many worry that these kids don’t spend enough time talking and playing with other people.
 They imagine them sitting at home all the time with no one to talk to but their immediate family.

 However, for most homeschooled families, nothing could be farther from the truth.
 In fact, some of these children meet, socialize and have one-on-one conversations with people of all ages, so they may actually get more socialization than kids in public school do.

 The main difference is that you have more control over who your kids socialize with, so you can encourage activities you believe to be socially beneficial.

-Here are 11 ways to socialize your homeschool:
+Here are 11 ways to overcome the fear of homeschool socialization:

 1. Meet other homeschoolers in or near your community.
 Homeschool families have grown significantly over the last few years.
 Many of these families have banned together to create their own organizations where their kids can meet, play and participate in activities together.
 They also provide support for new homeschoolers.

 2. Join a community sports club.
 Check out the community centers, YMCA and other recreational departments to see what sports are available.
 They normally offer a variety of activities for girls and boys.